kcbanner/nodelog/Readme.md

 ## Setup

-  Make sure all the dependencies are installed, see package.json for exact versions.
+  Make sure all the dependencies are installed, see package.json for exact versions. `npm link` should handle this.

+    $ npm link

+  Copy the default settings:

     $ cp settings.js.default settings.js

   Edit appropriate fields in settings.js.